Honey: 6 Health Benefits & 6 Varieties

 The bees store the collected nectar in their so-called honey stomach.
 Once at the hive, the contents of the stomach are transferred to the hive bees.

-Through the repeated delivery and absorption of the mass, the nectar is enriched with enzymes and proteins, among other things.
-Finally, this thickens the liquid – until it reaches a viscous consistency.
+Through the repeated regurgitation and transfer from bee to bee, the nectar is enriched with enzymes and proteins, among other things.
+This, along with fanning from the bees' wings, thickens the liquid – until it reaches a viscous consistency.

 Nutritional Values and Calories of Honey

-In the syrupy liquid, you will find a number of important minerals and trace elements.
+The syrupy liquid hosts a number of important minerals and trace elements.

 These include, for example: